samuelm/Zend-Framework-Skeleton/README.md

     `On *nix: echo 'backoffice.zfs.local' >> /etc/hosts`

+7. Import the db scheme located at /docs/sql/db.sql

 That's it you can start now using the skeleton to build the next amazing app!